ls-ramos/code-player/README.md

-# codePlayer
+# Code Player
-A code interpreter of HTML, CSS and Javascript to learn how to program
+A simple code interpreter of HTML, CSS and Javascript :) !